 A few years ago, the gluten-free diet really took the world by storm.
 Items like breads, pasta, and cereals went from being staple parts of most people’s diets to being demonized by the media and on the internet.
-All of the sudden, we went from being told that whole grain wheat products were good for us to being told that we should never eat them again.
+All of a sudden, we went from being told that whole-grain wheat products were good for us to being told that we should never eat them again.
 Is gluten, something that people have been eating for thousands of years, really so bad?
 It turns out the answer is no – not for the majority of the population.
 Here are some myths and facts about the big, bad gluten.

 What Is Gluten?

-Gluten is a protein found in wheat products that provide structure.
+Gluten is a protein found in wheat products that provides structure.
 This is why it is easier to have airy, fluffy bread, cakes, and more with gluten-containing flour than it is with gluten-free flours.
 For the majority of people, gluten is a perfectly acceptable and even healthy item to have in your diet.
 It is only for those with celiac disease who can actually do serious damage to their health by eating gluten.
 This disease is not a food intolerance or allergy, rather, it is an autoimmune disease.
 Gluten triggers the body to launch an immune system attack on the cells of the lining of the small intestine, destroying it.
 People with Celiac Disease will often experience abdominal pain and bloating, fatigue, weight loss, and constipation.
-They do damage to their intestinal lining and tract by eating gluten and put themselves at risk for many other diseases and illnesses.
+They do damage to their intestinal lining and tract by eating gluten and putting themselves at risk for many other diseases and illnesses.
 (1)

-Wheat allergies and sensitivities, however, are different things.
 For example, those sensitive to wheat can likely still eat other non-wheat gluten-containing foods without issues.
 Those with gluten sensitivity also likely don’t need to completely avoid all gluten as those with Celiac Disease do.
 These people simply need to be mindful of their intake – both frequency and quantity.
 If you don’t have an allergy or sensitivity to gluten, and of course, if you don’t have Celiac Disease, then gluten-containing products can be quite beneficial to your health.
 (2)

 Myths About Gluten